 Drones also allow researchers to take time-lapse measurements of areas to study how quickly and efficiently the debris is being removed and how quickly the region can recover after a month, six months, a year or longer.
 All in all, it's a method of debris measurement that is immensely more cost-effective and efficient than using word of mouth from the ground and manned aircraft in the sky.

-With this impetus, the DIF research team made the trek to South Texas to put their theories to the test.
+With that impetus, Dannemiller and others made the trek to South Texas to put their theories to the test.
 The first task was getting permission.

-The Texas Tech researchers chose regions hardest hit by Harvey in terms of wind damage, not so much surge damage or flooding.
+The Texas Tech researchers chose those regions hardest hit by Harvey in terms of wind damage, not so much surge damage or flooding.
 Once there, the researchers contacted the proper authorities in each city to discuss their plans.
-If there was a concern from authorities or residents about the drones flying in a certain area, the research team simply did not fly that area.
-Most times, though, everyone was agreeable with what the researchers were doing.
+If there was a concern from authorities or residents about the drones flying in a certain area, the research team simply would not fly that area.
+Most times, though, everyone was fine with what the researchers were doing.

 "That is one of the things that is really surprising and welcoming after most disasters,” Dannemiller said.
 "If you show you are generally there to help, to make things better, people are very accommodating, open, and even willing to help us gather what we need so we can let them get back to the business of putting their lives back together.”

 The researchers also flew temporary landfills where removal companies dump debris in order to build baselines for comparison.
 Removal companies base their charges to cities on debris volumes and the number of days it takes to remove those volumes.
 This information is then provided to the cities with little to no verification from any other entity.
-Multiple drones can be employed to fly all sites in a single day.
-The gathered data is then used to compute volumetric estimates – usually about 12,000-15,000 cubic meters per pile, to within 20 cubic meters.
+Drones can fly all of those sites in a single day and provide volumetric estimates – usually about 12,000-15,000 cubic meters, to within 20 cubic meters.

-“So, now we can look at the errors associated with the qualitative approach, provide estimates based on a quantitative alternative, and the city can decide what they want to do to maximize their recovery efforts, per dollar,” Dannemiller said.
+"So, now we can look at the errors associated with the qualitative approach, provide a sampling based quantitative alternative, and the city can decide what they want to do to maximize their recovery efforts, per dollar,” Dannemiller said.

-With the imagery, footage and information in hand, The DIF research team returned to Lubbock to begin developing the model.
-But processing six to eight football fields’ worth of area takes time, even for the most sophisticated computer programs.
+With the imagery, footage and information in hand, Dannemiller and his fellow researchers returned to Lubbock to begin developing the model.
+But processing six to eight football fields worth of area takes time, even for the most sophisticated computer programs.

 The goal, ultimately, was to dial in on how much debris was created in order to develop the most accurate, information-based model for debris removal.
-The DIF researchers were not concerned, at least at this point in the process, with delineating the types of debris, just the volume.
+Researchers were not concerned, at least at this point in the process, with delineating the types of debris, just the volume.
 That is for future research.